-Item Sch Coverage Notes and instructions for compilation The bank shall specify that advances secured by tangible assets includes advances against book debts. (ii) Covered by Bank / Government Guarantee Advances in India and outside India to the extent they are covered by guarantees of Indian / foreign governments, Indian / foreign banks, Deposit Insurance and Credit Guarantee Corporation (DICGC), and Export Credit Guarantee Corporation of India (ECGC) shall be included here.
+Item Sch Coverage Notes and instructions for compilation advances against book debts. (ii) Covered by Bank / Government Guarantee Advances to the extent they are covered by guarantees of Indian / foreign governments, Indian / foreign banks, Deposit Insurance and Credit Guarantee Corporation (DICGC), and Export Credit Guarantee Corporation of India (ECGC) shall be included here.
 Further, advances to the extent they are covered by Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE), Credit Risk Guarantee Fund Trust for Low Income Housing (CRGFTLIH), and individual schemes under National Credit Guarantee Trustee Company Ltd. (NCGTC) which are backed by explicit Central Government Guarantee, shall also be included here.
-Note: In terms of Reserve Bank of India (Commercial Banks - Prudential Norms on Capital Adequacy) Directions, 2025, as amended from time to time (iii) Unsecured All advances not classified under (i) and (ii) shall be included here.
+Note: In terms of the Reserve Bank of India (Local Area Banks - Prudential Norms on Capital Adequacy) Directions, 2025. (iii) Unsecured All advances not classified under (i) and (ii) shall be included here.
 Rights, licenses, authorisations, etc., charged to a bank as collateral should not be reckoned as tangible security and therefore such advances shall be reckoned as unsecured under this head, with a disclosure of the same in the notes to the account.
+Total of 'A' should tally with total of 'B'.